Reid-T-W/AddisSoftwareFullstackTest/README.md

 - [x] View list of songs.
 - [x] Add a new song.
 - [x] View details of a song.
-- [x] Update a song from details song details view.
+- [x] Update song details.
-- [x] Delete a song from list view of song detial view.
+- [x] Delete a song from list view and song detials view.
 - [x] Search song by title, album, artist, or genre name.
 - [x] View total number of songs, albums, artists, and genres in the system.
 - [x] View list of artist along with no of songs and albums stats.
-- [x] Search artists by name to display their info (no of song and album).
+- [x] Search artists by name to display their info (no of songs and albums).
 - [x] View list of albums along with artist name and no of songs stats.
 - [x] Search albums by name or artist name to display their info (artist and no of songs).
 - [x] View list of genres along with no of songs stats.